qo/keyval/README.md

 ## Todos

 ### Common
+- Set maximum sizes for keys and values
+- Create config file to store:
+    - REST API port
+    - log file name
+    - log table name
+    - names for columns of log table
-- Create config file to store: API port, log file name, events and errors channels capacity
+    - events and errors channels capacity
-- Implement SQL data storage
 - Implement Transport Layer Security
+- Containerize the application

 ### File Logger
 - Come up with a better solution to process `DELETE` lines in log
 - Close log file

-- Set maximum size for key and value
+### SQL Logger
+- Close connection with database

 ## Bugs

 ### Common
 - Service could shut down while there are still events in the events channel

-### File logger
+### File Logger
 - If keys or values contain multiple lines/spaces, bad things might happen (events are parsed with `\t`)

+## Security vulnerabilities

+### SQL Logger
+- SQL queries are not prepared